victorfu14/victorfu14.github.io/header/about.markdown

 title: About
 permalink: /about/
 ---
-> This is a more detailed introduction, I guess?

-I'm Yiwei (yee-way) Fu (foo), an incoming CS PhD student at University of Illinois Urbana-Champaign (UIUC).
+I'm Yiwei (yee-way) Fu (foo), a first-yar CS PhD student at University of Illinois Urbana-Champaign (UIUC).
 Previously, I had a master's degree in machine learning at Carnegie Mellon University.
 Before that, I graduated from University of Michigan majoring in Honors Mathematics and Computer Science (GO BLUE!!!).

 My research interest is in the privacy, safety, and security of machine learning, especially their connections with each other.
 I'm broadly interested in differential privacy, safety, and alignment of generative models with their information theoretic implications, and efficient and secure machine learning systems.